catehstn/technically-speaking/template.md

 Thanks to this week's sponsor `who`

 This week Technically Speaking comes to you from `where`

 **We’d really appreciate your support for a future edition of Technically Speaking [[more info](http://www.techspeak.email/sponsorship/)].**

 *Technically Speaking is Open Source, which means you can find everything on [GitHub](https://github.com/catehstn/technically-speaking/) and you can also [submit issues](https://github.com/catehstn/technically-speaking/issues/new) with CfPs and content!*

-Our upcoming talks: Chiu-Ki and Cate are giving a public speaking workshop at [360|iDev](http://360idev.com/sessions/conference-proposal-writing/).
-Cate is co-mc at [Try!Swift NYC](http://www.tryswiftnyc.com/) in September.
+Our upcoming talks: Cate is co-mc at [Try!Swift NYC](http://www.tryswiftnyc.com/) in September.

 ## Call for Proposals

 ### Conf Title
 *Conf tag line*

 Event date: ?
 Location: ?
 Submission ?